britram/rains-prototype/draft-trammell-rains-protocol.md

 {{protocol-client}}, and a simplified version of the protocol for publication by authorities is described in {{protocol-publish}}.

+## Bootstrapping

+At startup, a server performing recursive lookup MUST have access to at least one of each of these three assertion types: a self-signed delegation assertion of the root zone, a redirection assertion containing the name of an authoritative root name server, and an ip4 or ip6 assertion of the root name server mentioned in the redirection assertion.
+These assertions must be obtained through a secure out of band mechanism.
+For a caching server, it is sufficient to have a connection to a recursive resolver which does the lookup on its behalf.

+[Authors note] TODO CFE: which entries to register in superordinate zone

 ## Message processing {#protocol-processing}

 Once a transport is established, any server may validly send a message with